openhealthcare/opal/doc/docs/guides/plugins.md

 Plugins can define flows.
 They should return a dictionary of flows from the flows() method of the plugin class.

+### Getting a plugin directory

+Each plugin has a utility directory method that returns the file system position of the module.

 ### Adding URLS

 Add an urls.py, then add to your plugin class as YourPlugin.urls